top of page

 GPA Explanation

 “During my second year, a family medical emergency impacted my academic performance.
-Since then, my grades improved consistently, and I’ve since pursued quantitative courses online to prepare for the MBA rigor.”
+Since then, my grades improved consistently, and I’ve pursued quantitative courses online to prepare for the MBA rigor.”

 Don’t over-defend.
 Don’t self-deprecate.
 Just explain and show resolution.